-Parents need to know that tweens who are interested in history will hopefully be hooked on this PBS gem, but the show will probably seem a bit dry for kids used to colorful, fast-paced cartoons (unfortunately).
+Parents need to know that tweens who are interested in history will hopefully be hooked on Antiques Roadshow, but this PBS gem will probably seem a bit dry for kids used to colorful, fast-paced cartoons (unfortunately).
 On occasion, the show features weapons and tobacco/alcohol-related items, as well as artwork and photographs with images that may be considered violent (such as battlefield scenes).
 But all items being appraised are presented in a historical context, and there's no graphic discussion of violent acts or promotion of alcohol or tobacco products.
 A few attendees seem in it only for the (potential) money, but overall both the appraisers and the attendees are models of knowledge and curiosity.

 What's the story?